LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/FactoryPattern.md

 We can now craete diffetent factories for diffenet types of stores.
 For example:

-1. Pizza store --> NYPizzaFactory (has it's onw pizza menu')
+1. Pizza store --> NYPizzaFactory (has it's own pizza menu')
 1. PizzaStore ==> ChicagoPizzaFactory

 ### Framework for the pizza store
-Since we can have more than one pizza store, we should make the pizzastore abstract. and then change the line to
+Since we can have more than one pizza store, we should make the pizza store abstract. and then change the line to

 `pizza = createPizza(type)` in the orderPizza method